TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 To verify your install, in Windows, open the application “Command Prompt” or "Terminal".
 In the window, you will need to type commands `node -v` and `npm -v`.
-You can see the commands and their expected outputs in
+You can see the commands and their expected outputs in [Figure 3](#fig3).
-<a href="#fig3">Figure 3</a>.
 The versions that you have installed may differ from these versions.
-The guide
-should continue to work, but in case it does not, it may be good to install these specific versions if you can.
+The guide should continue to work, but in case it does not, it may be good to install these specific versions if you can.

 <figure id="fig3">